-Shoulder Arthroscopy (also called arthroscopic surgery) is a minimally invasive surgical procedure in which an examination and sometimes treatment of damage of the interior of the shoulder joint is performed using an arthroscope, a type of endoscope that is inserted into the joint through a small incision.
-Arthroscopic procedures can be performed either to evaluate or to treat many orthopedic conditions including rotator cuff repair, labral repair, and trimming damaged cartilage or removing loose fragments.
+A Shoulder Arthroscopy (also called arthroscopic surgery) is a minimally invasive surgical procedure in which treatment of the knee joint is performed using an arthroscope that is inserted into the joint through a small incision.
+Arthroscopic procedures can be performed to evaluate and treat many orthopedic conditions including rotator cuff repair, labral repair, and trimming damaged cartilage or removing loose fragments.

-The advantage of arthroscopy over traditional open surgery is that the joint does not have to be opened up fully.
-Instead, for shoulder arthroscopy for example, only two small incisions are made — one for the arthroscope and one for the surgical instruments to be used in the shoulder cavity.
+The advantage of arthroscopy over traditional open surgery is that the joint does not have to be fully opened.
+Instead, in arthroscopy, a few small incisions are made—at least one for the arthroscope and one for the surgical instruments to be used.
 This reduces recovery time and may increase the rate of surgical success due to less trauma to the surrounding tissue.
 It is especially useful for athletes or anyone who injures a joint and hopes for a fast healing time.
-There is also less scarring, because of the smaller incisions.
-Irrigation fluid is used to distend the joint and make a surgical space.
+There is also less scarring because of the smaller incisions.

 The surgical instruments used are smaller than traditional instruments.
-Surgeons can diagnose and repair torn joint tissue by viewing the joint area on a video monitor, and can diagnose and repair torn joint tissue.
+Surgeons can diagnose and repair torn joint tissue by viewing the joint area on a video monitor and can diagnose and repair torn joint tissue.
 Recovery times vary depending on the condition or injury being addressed.